Nicotiana rustica: South America

 Nicotiana rustica is called mapacho in South America.
 It is often used for entheogenic purposes by South American shamans, because of the comparatively high levels of harmala alkaloids and nicotine.
 There are many methods of administration in South American ethnobotanical preparations.
 In a preparation known as singado or singa, N. rustica is allowed to soak or be infused in water, and the water is then insufflated.
 In Peru it is known as "Mapacho" and is smoked in pipes or drunk as a juice.
 The plant can also be smoked in cigars, administered as an enema, and made into a lickable product known as ambil.
-Finally, N. rustica is a common ingredient in rapé, a smokeless tobacco product usually used as a nasal snuff.
-(See also Göteborgs Rapé.)
+Finally, N. rustica is a common ingredient in rapé, a fine powder which is blown into the nostrils during ceremonies.
 Rapé is often a combination of N. rustica and a host of other herbs, depending on the intended use, including tonka beans, cinnamon, clove buds, soda ash (creating nu-nu), Anadenanthera, Erythroxylum, Virola, and more.
 In Amazonian traditions, rapé is a finely powdered nasal snuff typically prepared from the leaves of Nicotiana rustica mixed with ashes derived from the bark of particular tree species.
 The dried ingredients are pounded and filtered to produce a very fine dust.
 Varieties of N. rustica used include “corda”, “moi”, and in some contexts fermented mapacho.
 Due to its high nicotine content—often several times greater than Nicotiana tabacum—rapé is considered potent and is used ritually for its grounding and focusing effects.
 The choice of tree ashes and additional plant ingredients varies among different groups and is often specific to individual tribes.

 Russia

 In Russia, N. rustica is called makhorka (маxорка).
 Historically, makhorka was smoked mainly by the lower classes.
 N. rustica is a hardy plant and can be grown in most of Russia (as opposed to other Nicotiana species which require a warm climate), it was more readily and cheaply available, and did not depend on transport in a country with an underdeveloped road network and climatic portage problems.
 This remained the case until cultivated tobacco became widely available in the 20th century.

 During Soviet times, rustic tobacco was an important industrial crop of agriculture.
 In those times, dozens of varieties were bred, some of them considered equal in quality to cultivated tobacco.
 In modern times, makhorka is still sometimes smoked by peasants and farmers due to its high availability and being almost free for them.